Can rib or shoulder trauma cause any nerve issues?

 Welcome to icliniq.com.

 All cervical nerves originate from cervical vertebrae.
 Then it comes down beneath the clavicle and then it supplies the armpit and upper limbs.
 As per your description, your shoulder blade is up and down.
 It may compress any of your nerves.
 It can compress the phrenic nerve C3-C5 that supplies the diaphragm muscle.
 It is the main muscle for breathing.
-Kindly do these exercises to restore your good posture, balancing your exercise, and heat therapy.
+Kindly do these exercises to restore your good posture, balance your exercise, and heat therapy.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!